Explorers (film)

 Explorers is a 1985 American science fantasy film written by Eric Luke and directed by Joe Dante.
-The film stars Ethan Hawke and River Phoenix, both in their film debuts, and Jason Presson as teenage boys who build a spacecraft to explore outer space.
+The film stars Ethan Hawke and River Phoenix, both in their film debuts, and Jason Presson as young teenage boys who build a spacecraft to explore outer space.
 The special effects were produced by Industrial Light & Magic, with make-up effects by Rob Bottin.

 Rushed into production, the film was never properly finished.
 Dante revealed that the studio demanded that he stop editing and rush for a July release where it was overshadowed by the Live Aid concert, which was held one day after the film's release and stiff competition from Back to the Future, which opened nine days prior.
-It was a box office failure upon its release, but it attracted a cult following with its VHS release.
+It was a box office failure and received mixed reviews from critics upon its release, but it attracted a cult following with its VHS release.

 Plot

-Ben Crandall is a young teenage boy living in a fictional Maryland suburb, who experiences vivid dreams about flying through clouds and over a vast, city-like circuit board, usually after falling asleep watching old sci-fi films (The War of the Worlds is a favorite).
+Ben Crandall is a young teenage boy living in a fictional Maryland suburb, who experiences vivid dreams about flying through clouds and over a vast, city-like circuit board, usually after falling asleep watching old sci-fi films.
 Upon waking from the dream, he draws a diagram of the circuit board and shows the sketches to his friend, child prodigy Wolfgang Muller.
-At middle school, Ben develops a crush on Lori Swenson, but is unsure whether it is mutual.
+At school, Ben develops a crush on Lori Swenson but is unsure whether it is mutual.
 The boys also befriend punkish-but-likable Darren Woods, with whom they share their circuit-board concepts.
 Wolfgang builds an actual microchip based on Ben's drawings.
 The chip enables the generation of an electromagnetic bubble which surrounds a pre-determined area.
 The boys discover that the bubble is capable of moving at near-limitless distances and speeds without ill effects from inertia.
-They construct a rudimentary spacecraft out of an abandoned Tilt-A-Whirl car and name it the Thunder Road, after Bruce Springsteen's song of the same name.
+Due to Darren’s connections at a local junkyard and his mechanical skills, the three boys construct a rudimentary spacecraft out of an abandoned Tilt-A-Whirl car and name it Thunder Road, after Bruce Springsteen's song of the same name.

 After Ben receives more dreams about the circuit board, Wolfgang discovers a means of producing unlimited sustainable oxygen; this means longer flights, whereas previously they were limited to whatever a typical oxygen tank could hold.
 They finalize their plan to explore the galaxy in search of alien life.
 The boys complete lift-off, despite interference from the authorities (one who silently wishes them well).
 Shortly after breaking Earth's orbit, something overrides the boys' personal computer-controls.
-The Thunder Road is beamed light years away into deep space and is tractor-beamed aboard a much larger spaceship.
-The boys venture out to meet their "captors", Wak and Neek: two aliens whose knowledge of Earth comes almost entirely from pop culture, particularly television reruns.
+Thunder Road is beamed light-years away into deep space and is tractor-beamed aboard a much larger spaceship.
+The boys venture out to meet their "captors", Wak and Neek: two aliens whose knowledge of Earth comes almost entirely from pop culture, particularly TV reruns.